Fawsley: Fawsley Hall

 Sir Richard's son, Sir Edmund Knightley, was a commissioner concerned with the confiscation of monastic lands after the Dissolution of the Monasteries.
 King Henry VIII granted the manors of Badby and Newnham in 1542 to Sir Edmund Knightley and his wife Ursula and their heirs in exchange for Alderton and Stoke.
 Sir Edmund ordered the building of the Elizabethan hall, which was visited by Elizabeth I in 1575, after it had passed to Edmund's nephew, Richard Knightley, a prominent Puritan.
 He ran a secret printing press at the house on which were printed Puritan pamphlets and for which he was briefly imprisoned.

 The dower house in Fawsley Park, last inhabited in 1704 and now in ruins, was built for Lady Ursula after Sir Edmund died.
 It was placed on the Heritage at Risk register by English Heritage in 2014.
-Major stabilisation of the ruins was undertaken during 2016, including the construction of a steel support for the north eastern gable.
+Major stabilisation of the ruins was undertaken during 2016, including the construction of a steel support for the northeastern gable.
 The Fawsley Estate has also been working with English Heritage and Natural England to prepare a comprehensive scheme of historic landscape restoration.

 The estate descended in the wider Knightley family, many of them Members of Parliament, to Lucy Knightley, who inherited in 1754 and built the Georgian wing of Fawsley Hall.
 Lucy Knightley was High Sheriff of Northamptonshire for 1770–71.

 In 1798 Sir John Knightley was created a Baronet.
 His nephew, Sir Charles Knightley, 2nd Baronet, carried out the Gothic alterations to the Georgian Wing, and his son Sir Rainald, the 3rd Baronet, commissioned architect Anthony Salvin to re-model the North Wing.
 Sir Rainald married Louisa Knightley and served as MP for South Northamptonshire for 40 years.
-He was created Baron Knightley in 1892, but died childless in 1895.
+He was created Baron Knightley in 1892 but died childless in 1895.
 During this time Joseph Merrick (the 'Elephant Man') was invited by the family to holiday at the estate and lived in the gamekeeper's cottage.
 Sir Rainald's widow kept possession of the hall until 1913, after which financial restraints necessitated the auction of the house's contents after her death.
 She was the last Knightley to live at the Hall, completing 500 years of Knightley occupation.

-When her eventual heirs Sir Charles Valentine Knightley, 5th Baronet died in 1932 and his brother, Sir Henry Francis Knightley, 6th and last Baronet, died in 1938, the estate passed to the Gage family of Firle Place, Sussex, by virtue of an earlier marriage of Sir Rainald's sister, Sophia, to Viscount Gage.
-The Gage family still own the former Knightley lands.
+When her eventual heirs Sir Charles Valentine Knightley, 5th Baronet died in 1932 and his brother, Sir Henry Francis Knightley, 6th and last Baronet, died in 1938, the estate passed to the Gage family of Firle Place, East Sussex, by virtue of an earlier marriage of Sir Rainald's sister, Sophia, to Viscount Gage.

 Fawsley Hall is now a country house hotel and spa, owned by Hand Picked Hotels.
 It is one of two buildings in Fawsley listed as Grade I, the other being St Mary's Church.
 There are three bodies of water near the hotel named Big Waters, The Canal and Horse Pond, the first of which was created using a small dam.